simlt/cyber-solve/README.md

 Manually download the following files:

-`deps\opencv_world412.dll`
-`assets\tesseract\eng.traineddata`
+`deps\opencv_world412.dll` (only for dynamic library builds) `assets\tesseract\eng.traineddata`

-NOTE: To run the executable, it is necessary to place a copy of the dll in the same folder of the executable to be run.
+NOTE: to run the executable when using dynamic library builds, it is necessary to place a copy of the dll in the same folder of the executable to be run.